seamusdemora/seamusdemora.github.io/MacPorts.md

 Help on a wide variety of topics is also available in the project [Guide](https://guide.macports.org/) and through the [Trac portal](https://trac.macports.org/) should you run into any problems installing and/or using MacPorts.
 Of particular relevance are the [installation](https://guide.macports.org/#installing) & [usage](https://guide.macports.org/#using) sections of the former and the [FAQ](https://trac.macports.org/wiki/FAQ) section of the [Wiki](https://trac.macports.org/wiki), where MacPorts keeps track of questions frequently fielded on their [mailing lists](contact.php#Lists).

 If any of these resources do not answer your questions or if you need any kind of extended support, [reach out and make contact](https://www.macports.org/contact.php)!

+### Notes on the High Sierra Installation of MacPorts

+There are different installers for each version of macOS; they are [listed on the MacPorts install page](https://www.macports.org/install.php).
+In general, the installation experience on *High Sierra* was the same as for *Catalina*.
+The difficulty came about in having to upgrade an older version of *Xcode* on my High Sierra system.
+Since Apple does not provide an in-app upgrade mechanism for Xcode, I felt the safe approach was to un-install the old *Xcode*.
+If you know what to do, un-installing Xcode is only tedious; if you don't know what to do, it could lead to disaster.
+I didn't (and still don't) know how to un-install Xcode because Apple doesn't provide that information.
+I didn't let ignorance stop me however; [I un-installed by this procedure](https://github.com/seamusdemora/seamusdemora.github.io/blob/master/MacStuff.md#23-upgrade-xcode-on-high-sierra-or-why-does-apple-crap-on-us).
+All I can say at this point is: "*so far, so good*".